awsdocs/aws-license-manager-user-guide/doc_source/getting-started.md

 1. Open the License Manager console at [https://console\.aws\.amazon\.com/license\-manager/](https://console.aws.amazon.com/license-manager/)\.
 You are prompted to configure permissions for License Manager and its supporting services\.
 Follow the directions\.

-1. Create a license configuration and attach it to your AMIs and instances\.
+1. Create a self\-managed license and attach it to your AMIs and instances\.

 1. Launch instances and track license usage using the built\-in dashboards\.